greghendershott/racket-mode/README.md

     > model that Geiser uses.

-- Although I dogfood this -- use it constantly to code Racket -- it is alpha, or at best beta, quality.
+- Although I dogfood this -- use it constantly to code Racket -- it is beta, quality.
 My total experience writing Emacs modes consists of writing this mode.

 - Someone else proposed adding this to MELPA.
 Although I didn't object, and I've accepted pull requests to facilitate that, I wasn't